Dunkirk: Transport

 Dunkirk has a ferry route to Dover that is run by DFDS, which serves as an alternative to the route to the service to nearby Calais.
 The Dover-Dunkirk ferry route takes two hours compared to Dover-Calais' 1 hour 30 minutes, is run by three vessels and runs every two hours from Dunkirk.
 Another DFDS route connects Dunkirk to Rosslare Europort in the Republic of Ireland and carries truck freight as well as a limited number of private car passengers.
 The Dunkirk-Rosslare route take 24 hours and is run by the MF Regina Seaways.

+The city is served by Calais–Dunkerque Airport.
+However, there are no schedule flights and to and from the airport.
+The nearest airports are Ostend-Bruges International Airport, located 54 km east, Lille Airport, located 83 km south and Brussels Airport, located 167 km north east of Dunkrik.

 The Gare de Dunkerque railway station offers connections to Gare de Calais-Ville, Gare de Lille Flandres, Arras and Paris, and several regional destinations in France.
 The railway line from Dunkirk to De Panne and Adinkerke, Belgium, is closed and has been dismantled in places.

-In September 2018, Dunkirk's public transit service introduced free public transport, thereby becoming the largest city in Europe to do so.
-Several weeks after the scheme had been introduced, the city's mayor, Patrice Vergriete, reported that there had been 50% increase in passenger numbers on some routes, and up to 85% on others.
-As part of the transition towards offering free bus services, the city's fleet was expanded from 100 to 140 buses, including new vehicles which run on natural gas.
-As of August 2019, approximately 5% of 2000 people surveyed had used the free bus service to completely replace their cars.